✓ Updated February 2026

 Cairo Metro

 The Cairo Metro is the most efficient way to navigate the sprawling city, especially during peak hours.
-It's clean, relatively fast, and covers many key areas, including downtown, Giza, and Heliopolis.
+It's divided into three main lines (1, 2, and 3) that cover most major tourist areas and residential districts.

 Ride-Sharing Apps (Uber/Careem)

-Uber and Careem are ubiquitous in Cairo and offer a convenient, transparent, and often affordable way to get around, especially for longer distances or when the metro doesn't go directly where you need it.
+Uber and Careem (now part of Uber) are ubiquitous and offer a reliable, air-conditioned way to get around, especially for longer distances or when the metro doesn't go directly to your destination.
+They are generally safer and more transparent than traditional taxis.

 Tuk-tuks